UMWRG/HydraPlatform/doc/HydraDB/index.rst

  * attr_id: Unique identifier
  * attr_name: Name (Capacity, Flow)
  * attr_dimen: Dimension of the value that will be stored against this attribute.

-tTemplate
+ * cr_date: Creation date

+tType
 ^^^^^^^^^^^^^^^^^

-A resource template defines a grouping for attributes.
+A resource type defines a grouping for attributes.
 This allows a 'type' of resource to be defined.
 For example, a simple reservoir template would contain two attributes: Flow and Capacity (each of which were defined in tattr)

- * template_id: Unique identifier
+ * type_id: Unique identifier
- * template_name: Template Name ('Reservoir' for example)
+ * type_name: Template Name ('Reservoir' for example)
  * alias: This is a non-functional string used for display purposes.
- * layout: Default display parameters for a tempalte -- colour, shape etc.
+ * layout: Default display parameters for a type -- colour, shape etc.
- * group_id: The group to which this template belongs (For example: "EBSD Nodes")
+ * template_id: The template to which this type belongs (For example: "EBSD Nodes")

-tTemplateGroup
+tTemplate
 ^^^^^^^^^^^^^^^^^^^^^^

-A grouping for resource templates.
+A grouping for resource types.
 Used to categorise resource types into a single group -- for example, the 'GAMS Nodes' Group might contain two resource templates:
 'Reservoir' and 'Refinery'.
 This grouping should define what is required by a GAMS plugin.

- * group_id: Unique Identifier
+ * template_id: Unique Identifier
- * group_name: Name
+ * template_name: Name

-tTemplateItem
+ * layout: Default display parameters for a template -- colour, shape etc.

+tTypeattr
 ^^^^^^^^^^^^^^^^^^^^^

 This links attributes to their template.
 An attribute can be in several templates.
 Both attr_id and template_id make up the PK.

  * attr_id: The attribute
- * template_id: The template that this attribute is in.
+ * type_id: The type that this attribute is in.
+ * default_dataset_id: Id of a dataset which can be used as a default.
+ * attr_is_var: Flag to indicate whether, in this type, the attribute is a variable
+ * data_type:   The expected data type for the attribute in this type
+ * data_dimension: The expeted dimension of the data
+ * data_restriction: A python dictionary, which looks something like:{'NUMPLACES': '1', 'LESSTHAN': '10'}

 tResourceAttr
 ^^^^^^^^^^^^^